rafaelbartolome/excelsior/README.md

 # Excelsior
 ### Just playing with Marvel Open API in a demo project.

-The idea behind this project is to develop a scalable architecture, puting into pracctice several design patterns.
+The idea behind this project is to develop an iOS app with an scalable architecture , puting into pracctice several design patterns.

 Due to that, some parts are quite over-engienered as the main goal is to design a solid architecture, this code is not production ready.